fnalways/terminus-docs/docs/developer/develop/package/chart.md

 # Olares Application Chart Structure

 The Olares Application Chart is built upon the structure of **Helm Chart**, with extensions to accommodate specific **Olares** information.
-A standard application chart may contain the following files:
+A standard application chart contains the following files:
 ```
 |-- Chart.yaml                   # A YAML file containing metadata information about the chart
 |-- OlaresManifest.yaml        # Olares Application configuration